Pinterest

 • Provide notices and education around noise, hearing conservation programs, and OSHA regulations.

-If your facility is in Region V, you may receive communications from OSHA to remind you of regulations, invite you to engage in training sessions, and share the latest news about how noise affects workers.
-OSHA officials may also choose to inspect and review your operations, records, and health and safety programs.
+If your facility is in Region V, OSHA may communicate with you to remind you of regulations, invite you to participate in training sessions and share the latest news about how noise affects workers.
+OSHA officials may also inspect and review your operations, records, and health and safety programs.

-You can find the full list of manufacturing industries being inspected by reviewing the OSHA REP declaration.
-It includes facilities manufacturing everything from concrete pipe to aircraft.
-Ultimately, whether your facility’s NAICS code is on the list or not, you should make meeting noise exposure guidelines a priority.
+After reviewing the OSHA REP declaration, you will find the complete list of manufacturing industries being inspected.
+It includes facilities that manufacture everything from concrete pipes to aircraft.
+Ultimately, whether your facility’s NAICS code is on the list, you should prioritize meeting noise exposure guidelines.

 OSHA Noise Regulations & Penalties

 OSHA penalties for failure to abate can reach up to $13,653 per day, while willful or repeated violations can cost up to $136,532 per violation.
-Those numbers don’t include the productivity losses and potential legal penalties that could result from inadequate noise protection for employees.
+Those numbers don’t include the productivity losses and potential legal penalties resulting from inadequate employee noise protection.

-Inspectors operating under the REP may review your noise monitoring and conservation programs.
-They may also take their own readings throughout your facility.
+Inspectors operating under the REP may review your noise monitoring and conservation programs and take readings throughout your facility.
 You’ll want to verify that your employees never exceed OSHA’s permissible exposure limit.
 OSHA recommends that employers keep noise levels below 85 dBA for an 8-hour shift.
 As dBA increases, the amount of time an employee can be exposed to the noise decreases.
-Excessively noisy workspaces can lead to productivity loss since employees are not allowed to spend as much time in the space.
+Excessively noisy workspaces can lead to productivity loss since employees cannot spend as much time in the space.

 Strategies for Reducing Worker Exposure to Noise